cisagov/get.gov/pages/domains/domains_moving.md

   title: Moving to .gov
 ---

-If you're moving to .gov from another top-level domain, like .com or .us, here are some best practices to help you plan that transition.
+If you’re moving to .gov from another top-level domain, like .com or .us, here are some best practices to help you plan that transition.

 Organizations at all levels of government (federal, state, local) are eligible for .gov domains.
 Given this diversity of organizations, the guidance below is general and meant to help you get started.